Personal genomics: Cost of sequencing an individual's genome

 Typical cost of sequencing a human-sized genome, on a logarithmic scale.
 Note the drastic trend faster than Moore's law beginning in January 2008 as post-Sanger sequencing came online at sequencing centers.

 The cost of sequencing a human genome is dropping rapidly, due to the continual development of new, faster, cheaper DNA sequencing technologies such as "next-generation DNA sequencing".

 The National Human Genome Research Institute, an arm of the U.S. National Institutes of Health, has reported that the cost to sequence a whole human-sized genome has dropped from about $14 million in 2006 to below $1,500 by late 2015.

 There are 6 billion base pairs in the diploid human genome.
 Statistical analysis reveals that a coverage of approximately ten times is required to get coverage of both alleles in 90% human genome from 25 base pair reads with shotgun sequencing.
 This means a total of 60 billion base pairs that must be sequenced.
-An Applied Biosystems SOLiD, Illumina or Helicos sequencing machine can sequence 2 to 10 billion base pairs in each $8,000 to $18,000 run.
+In 2011, an Applied Biosystems SOLiD, Illumina or Helicos sequencing machine could sequence 2 to 10 billion base pairs in each $8,000 to $18,000 run.
 The cost must also take into account personnel costs, data processing costs, legal, communications and other costs.
 One way to assess this is via commercial offerings.
 The first such whole diploid genome sequencing (6 billion bp, 3 billion from each parent) was from Knome and their price dropped from $350,000 in 2008 to $99,000 in 2009.
 This inspects 3000-fold more bases of the genome than SNP chip-based genotyping, identifying both novel and known sequence variants, some relevant to personal health or ancestry.
 In June 2009, Illumina announced the launch of its own Personal Full Genome Sequencing Service at a depth of 30X for $48,000 per genome.
 In 2010, they cut the price to $19,500.